 Several student observations along with candid student assessments of the overall project validate the overall goals of the integrated hands-on, project based assignments included as part of the Dynamic Systems course.
-These student comments are contained in this section.
+Some of these comments have been collected over several years and are included to help see the problem from the student's perspective.
+Student comments are contained below.

 Student #1 (Junior level status during course) - "As a recent transfer to the UMASS Lowell Mechanical Engineering program, my exposure to this type of hands on project was limited.
 Prior to this course, the important concepts of a particular subject did not necessarily "click" in the same semester in which I was taking the course.
 Many times I grasped the concepts in the following class which built upon the class I had just completed; this always left me feeling a semester behind.
 However, my experience in this Dynamic Systems course was different.
 In this course, the projects not only reinforced the material covered in lecture, but also went a few steps further by forcing us to think about which variables can affect the response of the systems we studied.
 These variables were not always intuitive and in order to obtain the correct response, they had to be addressed.
 The projects did not have simple solutions and involved interpretation of data, application of concepts discussed in lecture, and understanding of the physical system in the lab.
 Although I often struggled through each project, after obtaining the solution I had a much firmer understanding of the behavior of each of these systems.
-In addition, the opportunity to review the work of my peers was extremely valuable as it provided insights into their method of solution." -TJ
+In addition, the opportunity to review the work of my peers was extremely valuable as it provided insights into their method of solution."

 Student #2 (Junior level status during course) - "I almost always learn more completely when I do something as opposed to when someone instructs me.
 I believe relevant hands-on experience is much more effective than theory by itself.
 Struggling with a project makes me think harder and pursue other possible approaches to solving the problem.
 Project work forces me to learn the material to complete the assignment.
 This is not necessarily the case with homework problems taken from a book.
 When pressed for time, it is easy to copy the steps from examples and finish the assignment without understanding the problems.
 As a student, the ultimate goal is to learn the material so I can apply it once I graduate.
 These projects helped me understand the characteristics of a system and methods used to characterize dynamic systems.
 The group dynamics in project work are beneficial, as well.
-When members of our group disagreed, we were forced to dig deeper into what we were doing to find out who was right." - NW
+When members of our group disagreed, we were forced to dig deeper into what we were doing to find out who was right."